sbj6364/voice-detector/README.md

-# voice-detector
+# Voice Detector
-Module that recognizes speakers based on the learned voice
+> Module that recognizes speakers based on the learned voice